MiketHas/My-Portfolio/README.md

 My name is Mikołaj Hasik.
 I'm a self-taught tester and a former pharmaceutical representative.
 After 10 years of working for Big Pharma, I decided to join the IT industry as I was craving self-development.
 Currently, I'm a Quality Control Engineer at SoftServe, and I strive to become an automation tester in the future.
 Therefore, I continue to work on improving my skills and knowledge in this regard.
 My unique blend of technical expertise and customer-facing experience makes me a versatile professional who is not afraid of direct contact with customers to better understand their needs and ensure the success of the project.

-Now the question remains - "why do I want to be a tester?" - Well, if you'd ask my wife, I'm perfect for it, because I nitpick on every single thing she says.
-Every.
-Single.
-Word.
-At this point, I'm pretty sure that if she didn't love me so much she'd probably kill me.

 # Tools
 * Jira - Issue tracking tool
 * Confluence - a platform to write, keep, and connect documents